pcaravelli-sr/milestone-2-challenge/README.md

 > ./run-tests.sh

-There is currently one failing test, which should pass once your merge sort function is working.
+There are currently 4 unit tests written, 3 of which are currently failing, but should pass once your merge sort function is working.
 You should add 3 or more additional test cases in `milestone2/tests/test_merge_sort.py` that further verify the correct behavior of your sorting function.
+One of the existing tests verifies that your merge sort implementation is [stable](https://stackoverflow.com/a/1517824).
+Depending on how you write your merge sort function, you may or may not run afoul of this test; if not, try to determine what change to your merge sort would cause this test to fail (but not any others).

 Part 3: Benchmarks
 ------------------